niravcodes/niravcodes.github.io/_posts/2018-08-19-i-didn-t-find-schottky-diodes-in-pokhara.md

 Schottky diodes have a voltage drop of around 0.3 volts.
 So the obvious solution to this would be to replace the diodes with schottkys.
 So I set off the next day to buy schottky diodes.
 And trust me when I say this, I DIDN'T FIND THEM.
 Nowhere.
 No schottkys in Pokhara.

 I mean, sure, there are loads of things you can't find in Pokhara.
 But come on, why would electronics repair shops not have schottky diodes?
 I returned disappointed.
 I might look into using mosfets wired as ideal diodes but two mosfets would cost the same as a boost converter module so they are not ideal.

-So in the end, what I learnt from this is that I can probably just wire up transistors on a double sided pcb to do things I have been doing with a microcontroller.